 - It’s future-proof

-I deeloped a number of sites with a great tool.
+For several years, I developed a number of sites with a great tool.
 It provided a lot of features, was easy to use, and was one of the most bug-free software products I’ve used.
 However, about a year ago, the company went away.
 When I moved to a new computer, my installation won’t work any more–I need a new install key.
 The company is gone, so there’s no way to get the key.
-I’m out of luck with all those sites, have to redevelop them.
+I’m out of luck with all those sites and now have to redevelop them.

-Because the code is open source, even if the company that leads the writing of WordPress goes away, there are lots of developers to help keep it going.
-And since it’s open source, you have none of the licensing issues that we all face and despise.
+Because the code is open source, even if the company that leads the writing of WordPress goes away, the code is available to everyone, and there are lots of developers to help keep it going.
+And because it’s open source, you have none of the licensing issues that we all face and despise.

-If you need a customization of WordPress, there’s likely already a plugin to meet your needs.
+If you need a customization of WordPress, there’s may already be a plugin to meet your needs.
 And if not, it’s not hard to write a new one, and not expensive to hire someone to write one.

-In addition to developers, there is a much larger community of people who use WordPress to build sites, and provide other services around WordPress.
+In addition to developers, there is a huge community of people who use WordPress to build sites, and provide other services around WordPress.
+They compete with many other providers, so the competition drives down the price for site development.

 You don’t want to hire a Webmaster every time you want to add content to a site.
 You’d rather have your employees who write the content simply edit it on the Web site itself.
 WordPress provides a simple-to-use WYSIWYG editor that editors can use to write their content right on the site, and insert images and videos as well.

-Unfortunately, the Internet is a rough place these days!
+Unfortunately, the Internet is a rough neighborhood these days!
 We all have security concerns, all the time, with our Web sites.
-The WordPress core code has been remarkably secure since WordPress’s inception.
+The WordPress core code has been remarkably secure since WordPress’s inception–however, the same large installed base that attracts service providers also attracts people with malevolent intent.
+So you need to protect yourself.

 The New York Times, Microsoft and Facebook all run sites based on WordPress.
-If your site has hosting with appropriate capacity and scalability to large loads, and you’re careful to test your plugins and themes for performance, there’s no reason that the biggest companies can’t use WordPress.
+If your site has hosting with appropriate capacity and scalability to the load you’ll experience, and you’re careful to test your complete site for performance, there’s no reason that the biggest companies can’t use WordPress.
+For small business, good design practices are all that you need to do to obtain the performance you need.

-WordPress has a commitment to backwards compatibility, so that they won’t break your site with a new release.
+WordPress has a commitment to backwards compatibility, so new releases of WordPress won’t ever break your site.
+You avoid the infuriating problem of a new release requiring, suddenly, tons of work.

-When Google announced that it was suddenly important for our sites to be mobile-friendly, WordPress was there–the standard WordPress themes are already mobile-friendly.
+Again, because of the huge number of WordPress sites, When Google announced that it was suddenly important for our sites to be mobile-friendly, WordPress was there–the standard WordPress themes are already mobile-friendly.
+When Google wanted sites to implement Advanced Mobile Pages, they developed an AMP plugin for WordPress, so you can have AMP on your site, with just the installation of a single, free plugin.

 The large group of active developers as well as the backward compatibility commitment protect your investment in your site.